osg-htc/user-documentation/documentation/PATh/htc_workloads/containers/containers-docker.md

 ## Submit your Docker Container to the OSG Repository

-Once your Docker image has been published on Docker Hub, it needs to be submitted to the OSG Singularity repository (`/cvmfs/singularity.opensciencegrid.org/`), which also hosts the OSG/PATh-provided default images.
+Once your Docker image has been published on Docker Hub, it needs to be submitted to the shared Singularity repository (`/cvmfs/singularity.opensciencegrid.org/`), which also hosts the OSG/PATh-provided default images.